Skip to Main Content

 The above isn’t an exhaustive list, but are common reasons why a person may consider applying for STD.

-Insurers may deny your claim, indicating the medical information on file doesn’t support a finding that you suffered an illness or injury as defined within the STD policy.
-Insurers are notorious for cherry picking medical information or will misconstrue information you have provided them with to support a denial of your claim.
+A short-term disability denial could result for various reasons.
+Insurers may deny your claim, indicating that objective medical evidence doesn’t support a finding that you suffered an illness or injury as defined within the STD policy.
+Insurers are notorious for claiming insufficient medical evidence, cherry picking medical information, and misconstruing information you have provided them with to support a denial of your claim.

-If you’ve been terminated after taking a sick leave, it’s time to speak to a lawyer.
+If you’ve been terminated after taking a sick leave, speak with a disability lawyer immediately.

 It is stressful if you’re unwell, dealing with an insurance company, your employer, and trying to keep up with medical appointments.
-It’s important to have a knowledgeable lawyer on your side to help you navigate through this difficult time.
+It’s important to have a knowledgeable lawyer on your side to help you navigate any challenges that might come with disability insurance claims

 Author – Aman Chaggar